polaris64/syswall/README.md

 From the Linux x86_64 platform, only a relatively small number of syscalls are actively handled at present.
 These consist of open, close, read and write, meaning that currently syswall can manage the child preccess's file handle state only.

 ### `strace`
 syswall can be run with the -vv switch causing it to display all syscalls and results.
+This provides similar functionality to the `strace` tool, without the interpretation of syscall arguments as yet.

 ### Interactive execution
 For supported syscalls, syswall allows the user to perform the following actions: -